To understand short-sightedness, it first helps to understand how the eye works.

 Short-sightedness is a refractive error caused by an imperfection in the eye.
 The imperfection changes the way your eye focuses the light rays that pass into it.
 This can happen when:

 - The cornea is more curved than normal

-When any of these imperfections occur, it changes the focusing point of the eye so that light rays focus in front of your retina, instead of on it.
-This makes objects in the distance look blurry.
-Close-up objects generally still appear clear, because the light rays enter your eye at a slight angle, so they focus on your retina properly.
+If any of these imperfections occur, it changes the eye’s focusing point.
+This means that light rays focus in front of your retina instead of on it, making objects in the distance look blurry.
+Close-up objects generally appear clear because the light rays enter your eye at a slight angle, so they focus on your retina properly.

 Risk factors for developing myopia are genetic and environmental.

 – If your parents are myopic, you have a greater chance of developing myopia.

 – Myopia is more likely to develop when you increase near work during critical developmental ages.
 Spending time outdoors has been found to reduce the development of myopia.